jorenlee/source-dev.org/README.md

 ### `npm start`
 To start the project.

-# Created by S.O.U.R.C.E core team
+# Created by S.O.U.R.C.E Core Team

 **Note: This is intended for LSU CS/IT students only inside SOURCE org.**